RusEu/mevoy/README.md

 - Download the repository
 `git clone git@github.com:DictGet/mevoy.git`

-- Install the python requirements
+- Install the python requirements.
+Better in a virtualenv

+`python3 -m venv ~/.virtualenvs/mevoy`  # feel free to do this as you want

+`source ~/.virtualenvs/mevoy/bin/activate`

 `pip install -r requirements.txt`

 - Create the database and run the migrations